Ph.D. Sociology, 2016

 Instructional delivery methods include traditional as well as hybrid/online distance learning pedagogy.
 I teach face-to-face courses at Penn State and am presently funded to develop online courses in Criminology.

-My teaching expertise has been focused on core course offerings in sociology and criminology.
-However, based on expertise developed in my research and graduate coursework, I am able to address interdisciplinary work that cuts across these fields, including American studies and anthropology.
-I have taught in large public universities in addition to small elite liberal arts colleges in the New York tri-state area (see summary below); this includes small (n = 15-30), medium (n = 35-60), and large (n = 150+) course sections.
+My teaching expertise has been focused on course offerings in sociology and criminology.
+I have taught in large public universities in addition to small elite liberal arts colleges in the New York tri-state area and beyond.